genarominetto/dict_to_pattern/README.md

 # Dict to Pattern

-This project provides a scaffolding tool for creating complete python programs with tests from simple dictionaries.
+This project provides a scaffolding tool to create complete python programs with tests from simple dictionaries.
 They are based on design patterns from the book **"Design Patterns: Elements of Reusable Object-Oriented Software."** The end in mind is to create a scaffolder for each design pattern in the book.

 Currently, it only supports the **Facade** design pattern.